ontodev/robot/docs/remove.md

     - the objects for `ax1` are `{A, B}`, and at least one of these is in the target set, so `ax1` is matched and removed
     - the objects for `ax2` are `{A, R, C}` (with `R some C` excluded), and at least one of these is in the target set, so `ax2` is matched and removed
     - the objects for `ax3` are `{D, E}`, and none of these are in the target set, so `ax3` is not matched and is not removed

+Finally `--drop_axiom_annotation` option lets you to specify an annotation property to drop all axiom annotations using it.

 ## Preserving the Structure